objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 is used for large Maven projects that have a significant number of small `modules`.
 A `module` refers to a subproject within a larger project.
 Each `module` has its own `pom.xm` file, and there is an aggregator `pom.xml` that consolidates all the `modules`.
-This plugin takes a key for a `module`, it encapsulates the essential aspects of the `module`, including the source code and the configuration of the plugins used within it.
+This plugin takes a hash for a `module`, it encapsulates the essential aspects of the `module`, including the source code and the configuration of the plugins used within it.
-`Modules` with the same key are current or unchanged and the cache can efficiently restore them.
+`Modules` with the same hash are current or unchanged and the cache can efficiently restore them.
-Conversely, the cache seamlessly delegates the build work to the standard Maven core, without interfering with the build execution logic.
+In the opposite case, the cache seamlessly delegates the build work to the standard Maven core, without interfering with the build execution logic.
 `maven-build-cache-extension` ensures that only the changed `modules` within the project will rebuild.

+Maven's caching mechanisms operate at the level of `phases` and individual project modules.
+Therefore, existing caching systems in Maven do not align with our requirements for resolving present issues.

 ### EO build cache